 This organic, gluten-free cafe in the Annex quietly features an array of paleo options on its menu.
 Their Kale Caesar salad—made with coconut “bacon” and almond “parmesan”—tastes just like the real deal, while a plate of potato-noodle Pad Thai is the perfect paleo cheat meal when a carb craving strikes.

-Slinging simple dishes in the heart of Roncesvalles, the Simple Kitchen is based on a simple ethos: good food starts at the source.
-Simple Salads offer paleo versions of your favourite dressings (ranch and honey mustard), while Simple Boxes—made with locally sourced beef and chicken—swap in zucchini noodles or cauliflower rice for grains.
-For a paleo breakfast, try a stack of Simple Waffles made with just five ingredients: organic eggs, banana, chia seeds, coconut oil, and cassava flour, plus some coconut whipped cream or paleo granola if you’re feeling fancy.
+Slinging simple dishes in the heart of Roncesvalles, the Simple Kitchen is based on a "simple" ethos: good food starts at the source.
+Simple Salad offers paleo versions of your favourite dressings (ranch and honey mustard), while Simple Boxes—made with locally sourced beef and chicken—swap in zucchini noodles or cauliflower rice for grains.
+For a paleo breakfast, try a stack of waffles made with just five ingredients plus some coconut whipped cream or paleo granola if you’re feeling fancy.
 In addition to their delicious prepared foods, they also carry paleo pre-packaged snacks, including legit paleo bread and paleo nut butter.

 Who says you can’t indulge your sweet tooth on a paleo diet?
-Paleo muffins, coconut bites, and even paleo lava cake (drool) are available for pre-order at this speciality bakery near U of T. All baked goods are gluten-free and soy-free, and most are dairy-free, too — but be sure to ask about any items that aren’t specifically labelled paleo.
-The best part?
-They’re on Uber Eats, which means you can have your paleo cake delivered straight to your door (and eat it, too).
+Paleo muffins, coconut bites, and even paleo lava cake (drool) are available for pre-order at this specialty bakery.
+All baked goods are gluten-free and soy-free, and most are dairy-free, too — but be sure to ask about any items that aren’t specifically labelled paleo.
+Fitt Tip: they’re on Uber Eats, which means you can have your paleo cake delivered straight to your door (and eat it, too).

-This plant-based quick-service spot has six locations in downtown Toronto and show their dedication to wholesome eating by making nearly everything they serve in house.
+This plant-based quick-service spot shows their dedication to wholesome eating by making nearly everything they serve in house.
 They also get fresh produce delivered every morning — and those ingredients are, of course, naturally gluten- and dairy-free!
-Concerned about how much trash those single-use takeaway containers produce?
-So are they; you’ll get you a 35-cent discount if you bring your own container.
 Try their granola with gluten-free oats, seeds, berries, and pecans or one of their delicious smoothies made with coconut milk, banana, walnuts, and cacao.
 Fitt Tip: you’ll get you a 35-cent discount for reducing waste and bringing your own to-go container.

-Folks who love getting their daily dose of yum at iQ’s six downtown locations will be happy to know the outfit has a new flagship store at Yorkville Shopping Centre north of the city centre.
-That means it’s easier than ever to pick up the smoothies, salads, and sweets your heart desires.
-The vast majority of dishes they whip up are gluten-free and use milk substitutes.
+With multiple downtown locations, it’s easier than ever to pick up the smoothies, salads, and sweets to your heart's desire.
+The vast majority of dishes iQ whips up are gluten-free and use milk substitutes.
 And even better — the majority of ingredients in the iQ kitchen are sourced from within 100 kilometres of the restaurant.
 Now that’s good food you can, well… feel good about!